 Your First Appointment:

-Our clinical team led by a physician will conduct a complete medical assessment to determine whether you could be a candidate for Methadone or Suboxone treatment.
-Your first appointment will last up to one hour and will include filling some forms about your medical history, providing a urine sample, and the medical assessment.
+Our clinical team led by a physician will conduct a complete medical assessment to determine whether you could be a candidate for Methadone, Suboxone or Sublocade treatment.
+Your first appointment will last up to one hour and will include filling some forms about your medical history, providing a urine sample (if applicable), and the medical assessment.
 A comprehensive care plan will be developed, which includes a discussion about medication treatment and counselling options.

 Transferring to our Program:

-If you are already in a Methadone or Suboxone program but would like to transfer to our clinic, call us at 1-888-388-7226 to book an appointment, or walk in to one of our clinics during our clinic hours with your Health Card.
+If you are already in a Methadone, Suboxone or Sublocade program but would like to transfer to our clinic, call us at 1-888-388-7226 to arrange an appointment (available the same day), or walk in to one of our clinics (at least one hour before clinic closing time) with your Health Card.

 Transferring clinics is quick and easy.
-We offer same-day service and can start you on medication immediately.
+We offer same-day service and can start you on medication promptly.
 If you have earned carries at your current clinic, you will maintain them.

 Frequently Asked Questions

-How does a Methadone or Suboxone Maintenance Treatment Program work?
+How does a Methadone, Suboxone or Sublocade Maintenance Treatment Program work?

-Methadone and Suboxone Maintenance Treatment are two highly effective, harm-reduction programs that can help you to get your life back if you are suffering from opioid dependence.
+Methadone, Suboxone or Sublocade Maintenance Treatments are highly effective, harm-reduction programs that can help you to get your life back if you are suffering from opioid dependence.

 A dose of Methadone or Suboxone is taken once a day, either at a pharmacy or at home, depending on your medical history and stability while in the program.
 Methadone is taken as a drink (typically dissolved in an orange juice) and is effectively absorbed within 30 minutes.
 Due to its long half-life, methadone will suppress withdrawal symptoms for 24-36 hours and allow you to feel “normal” again and function throughout the day.